-If you have any debt, make paying this off a priority.
+Make paying off debt a priority, if you have any debt.
 The interest you’re paying on a credit card is likely a lot more than what you’re earning on a savings account.
-(Balance transfer cards or ones with zero percent introductory periods are exceptions.)
+(Balance transfer cards or zero percent introductory APR cards are exceptions.)

-Even though the Federal Reserve slashed the federal funds rate to 0-0.25 percent, average credit card rates are still very high.
+Even though the Federal Reserve slashed the federal funds rate to zero to 0.25 percent, average credit card rates are still very high.
 The average purchase APR for all credit cards was around 16 percent, according to Bankrate data.

 4. Maximize your cash back